odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/docs/configuration/README.md

     - `backgroundJobs.jobName` - should be the name of the job class name
     - `backgroundJobs.jobInterval` - interval for Open Lineage Services background processing job.
 The default is 120 if not specified
     - `backgroundJobs.jobEnabled` - enables or disables the job.
 The default is true if not specified
     - `backgroundJobs.jobDefaultValue` - value used to specify a particular value for the job.
 It's used in OLS only for the AssetLineageUpdateJob.
-It should have the following format (example): '2021-04-06T10:32:22.235'.
-It offers the chance to avoid the initial load and start publishing entities only starting from that date and time.
-It is used only if there is no value saved in the graph to indicate the last update time
+It should have the ISO-8601 format, example: '2021-04-06T10:32:22.235'.
+It offers the chance to avoid the initial load and start publishing entities only starting from the given date and time.
+It is used only if there is no value saved in the graph to indicate the last update time.
+If a parsing error occurs, the job and the triggers will be shut down.

     Note that you can configure the connector to run embedded or on a standalone JanusGraph server, by setting the `connectorProviderClassName
     ` parameter to